emfcamp/software_stories/volunteer_system_user_stories.md

 * Provide extra information
     - Phone number
     > Phone number is currently required to sign up as a volunteer (though there is no check that the number given is real).
 I'd like to remove that requirement.
 I'm thinking email address as only required contact details and optional fields for phone number (for public and eventphone system), IRC nick or other contact details.
+    >> JW: +1 to a more freeform "how to contact me" field unless we actually do SMS notifications
     - Age
     - Misc details (e.g. experience)
 * When on shift